JohnCru1976/Coding_Learning/00-Projects/Godot/Breakout/documents/Breakout_Planning.md

 - I haven't design with **scalability in mind** --> error.
 - Animations: I've discovered the node Tween
 - I've used Inkscape svg editor to create the assets.
+### 2023-10-26
+- Today I've created the HUD and ended the game.
+- I've created a record saving.
+- **I have to review the physics on stick collision**
+- **I need to practice particle system.
+For instance, I could apply some kind of explosion when a brick is broken.**
+### 2023-10-27